moleculerjs/site/source/docs/cachers.md

 title: Cachers
 ---
-Moleculer has built-in caching solution.
+Moleculer has a built-in caching solution.
 To enable it:
 1. Set the `cacher` [broker option](broker.html#Constructor-options).
 2. Set the `cache: true` in [action definition](service.html#Actions).